ArtemioAC/python-learning/README.md

 # Python learning

 Initial version of a Python learning journey.
 You will find a _notes.txt_ file that contains relevant information about the specific chapter.
+There will be also a python file with some code examples.

 ## Initial Setup